-Historically, the market price of our stock has been highly volatile.
+Historically, the market price of our stock has been highly volatile as reflected in the table in Part II, Item 5 of this report.
 The following types of announcements could have a significant impact on the price of our common stock: positive or negative results of testing and clinical trials by ourselves or competitors; delays in entering into corporate partnerships; technological innovations or commercial product introductions by ourselves or competitors; changes in government regulations; developments concerning proprietary rights, including patents and litigation matters; public concern relating to the commercial value or safety of any of our products; or general stock market conditions.